-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 “You don’t understand anything," he wrote back.
 "People want us to save them from the Nazis."

-This article first appeared on Meduza here and is shared under the Creative Commons license CC BY 4.0.
+This article first appeared on Meduza here and is shared under the Creative Commons licence CC BY 4.0.